-Kate Hudson’s Felicia receives news of the disaster, but has no way to confirm whether Mike is safe or not.
+Kate Hudson’s Felicia receives news of the disaster, but has no way to confirm about Mike’s safety.
 She spends most of the later-half anxiously moving between the kitchen and the phone, while also attempting to maintain her composure in front of her young daughter.
-Though Kate doesn’t have a great screen time, she gives a moving performance as the distressed wife.
+Though Kate doesn’t have a lot of screen time, she’s moving as the distressed wife.
 She also shared a scene with her step-dad Kurt Russell for the first time.

 Kate Hudson as Lou’s girlfriend offers a more complex and enchanting performance that transcends the typical depiction of tragic noir female-leads.
 She makes good use of the chance to play a solemn role, which could have come across as bland in the hands of another actor.
 Kate Hudson was initially thought to be miscast as Amy.
 But she faultlessly brings to screen the good-hearted woman’s despair and prolonged suffering.